GSA/open311-simple-crm/documentation/INSTALL.md

 Keep in touch
 -------------

-Finally, if you're running FMS-endpoint, do let us know!
+Finally, if you're running Open311 Simple CRM, do let us know!

 We maintain a site especially for helping people running FixMyStreet and related projects at [diy.mysociety.org](http://diy.mysociety.org)